Bethnal Green: Art and memorials

 Clare Street is well known as an art quarter.
 Some of the murals there have the buildings' owners' permission.
 Elsewhere, a mural of David Attenborough appeared on the side of a tropical fish store on St Matthew's Row.

 Chris Gollon gained a major commission from the Church of England for fourteen Stations of the Cross paintings for the St John church.
-Gollon was a controversial choice, since he is not a practising Christian.
+Gollon was a controversial choice, since he was not a practising Christian.
 In order to carry out the commission, and for consultation on theological matters, he collaborated with Fr Alan Green, Rector of the church.

 Between 2005 and 2008, the EEL (East End Life) established the Vyner Street Festival with the local Victory Pub as a family festival with local bands, artists and market traders, this has a different theme every year, with the Red Arrows performing flyover in 2008.
 By 2012, however, many artists had moved out due to the effects of the Great Recession as well as the 2012 Olympics.
 A documentary film was released in the same year titled Vyner Street: this was a short observational piece about two different worlds living inconspicuously and side by side in the same place.

 As part of "TUBE" Art Installation in November 2013, sound artist Kim Zip created an installation commemorating the Bethnal Green Tube Disaster.
 The work was backed by the Whitechapel Gallery and promoted as part of the organisation's "First Thursdays" initiative for popular art.
 "TUBE" exhibited over a period of four weeks in the belfry of Sir John Soane's St John on Bethnal Green Church.
 The Lady Dinah's Cat Emporium was the first cat café in London, which was opened in 2013.

 The Oval Space hosted Catfest in 2018, with guests having the chance to take photos with cats as well as sample street food and meet shelter kittens.

 A plaque was placed at the entrance to the tube station in the 1970s to commemorate the disaster there, one of the worst of the Second World War; and a larger memorial, "Stairway to Heaven", stands in nearby Bethnal Green Gardens.
 This memorial was unveiled in December 2017 at a ceremony attended by Mayor of London Sadiq Khan and Bethnal Green and Bow MP Rushanara Ali.